Environmental Law, Policy, and Decision-making (EESC BC 3040x)

 “The Problem We All Live With” by Norman Rockwell (1963)

-Teach the origins, history, and structure of the U.S. legal system; the ecological and ethical bases of environmental law, its use in environmental policy and decision- making, and its role in cost-benefit analysis and risk management.
+Learn the origins, history, and structure of the U.S. legal system; the ecological and ethical bases of environmental law, its use in environmental policy and decision- making, and its role in cost-benefit analysis and risk management.

 Develop legal literacy and teach how to read opinions of important cases that elucidate how courts create common law and especially environmental law through the interpretation and application of environmental statutes and regulations.

-Teach how to use legal research tools to find “good law” by analyzing precedent; teach how citations work; teach how to locate statutes and their associated rules and regulations, and how to find cases that determine the meaning of statutes.
+Learn how to use legal research tools to find “good law” by analyzing precedent; teach how citations work; teach how to locate statutes and their associated rules and regulations, and how to find cases that determine the meaning of statutes.

-Teach how to brief cases.
+Learn how to brief cases.

-Teach how case law determines the meaning of a statute.
+Learn how case law determines the meaning of a statute.

 Ruby Bridges escorted by three U.S. Marshals from William Frantz Elementary School in New Orleans, 1960.